Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 Alternatives to Hot Weather Walks

-When walking is out of the question, here are a few ways to keep your dog cool, stimulated, and happy:
+When walking isn’t practical, consider these alternatives to keep your dog cool, stimulated, and happy:

-• Paddling pools: Supervised splashing is a great low-impact activity.
+Paddling Pools: Supervised splashing is a fun, low-impact activity.

-• Indoor scent games: Hide treats around the house or under cups for your dog to find.
+Indoor Scent Games: Hide treats around the house or under cups for your dog to discover.

-• Frozen enrichment: Stuffed frozen KONGs or trays with broth and treats can keep them occupied for ages.
+Frozen Enrichment: Stuffed frozen KONGs or trays filled with broth and treats can keep them entertained for a long time.

-• Training sessions: Practise trick training or short recall games indoors or in shaded areas.
+Training Sessions: Practice tricks or short recall games indoors or in shaded areas.

 What to Do If You Suspect Heatstroke

-Heatstroke is an emergency.
+Heatstroke is a severe emergency.
 Even a delay of a few minutes can be fatal.

 First Aid Steps: